emarsden/ipp-el/README.md

 Tested with or reported to work on the following devices:

-- Tektronix Phaser 750, with an URI of the form "ipp://host:631/" (empty path component)
+- Tektronix Phaser 750, with a URI of the form "ipp://host:631/" (empty path component)

-- TOSHIBA e-STUDIO3005A, with an URI of the form "ipp://host:631/" (empty path component)
+- TOSHIBA e-STUDIO3005A, with a URI of the form "ipp://host:631/" (empty path component)

 - HP Laserjet 4000, with a path component of "/ipp/port1"